23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- White subway tiles with crackle glaze finish
+- White crackle glaze subway tile backsplash

-- Wrought iron chandelier with candelabra bulbs
+- Wrought iron chandelier candelabra bulbs

-- Natural jute runner with French stripe pattern
+- Natural jute runner rug French stripe

 - Wire basket organizers with linen liners